Virus testing in the US is dropping, even as deaths mount

 But the approach faces resistance in Washington, where federal regulators have required at least 80% accuracy for new COVID-19 tests.

 To date, the Food and Drug Administration has allowed only two COVID-19 antigen tests to enter the market.
-Those tests require a nasal swab supervised by a health professional and can only be run on specialized machines found at hospitals, doctor’s offices and clinics.
+Those tests require a nasal swab supervised by a health professional and can only be run on specialized machines found at hospitals, doctor’s offices, nursing homes and clinics.

 Also, because of the risk of false negatives, doctors may need to confirm a negative result with a genetic test when patients have possible symptoms of COVID-19.